 Reports and Analysis

-Data analysis and reporting is more of a peasant feature for healthcare establishments that want to monitor their performance, number of patients, revenue fluctuations, etc.
+Data analysis and reporting are more of a peasant feature for healthcare establishments that want to monitor their performance, number of patients, revenue fluctuations, etc.

-Overall, if you decide to hire a software development team and create a custom telemedicine software platform, you will have a privilege to choose the exact functions and features your system should have.
+Overall, if you decide to hire a software development team and create a custom telemedicine software platform, you will have the privilege to choose the exact functions and features your system should have.